filestack/filestack-react/CONTRIBUTING.md

-# Contributing to react-filestack
+# Contributing to filestack-react

-First of all, thank you so much for being interested in contributing to react-filestack.
+First of all, thank you so much for being interested in contributing to filestack-react.
 This document will guide you through this process.
 You can contribute in different ways:

 - Reporting issues
 - Fixing bugs or developing new features